NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-68.md

 The two laughed facing each other, seeming quite harmonious.

 He Yiming suddenly asked, “Brother Yuchang, I wish to make a trip to county town.
-I wonder who should I seek permission from?”
+I wonder whom should I seek permission from?”

 “What do you want to do in the county town?”
 Xu Yuchang asked.

 A faint embarrased expression emerged on He Yiming’s face as he said, “This time, I have obtained an opportunity to advance, I naturally don’t want to miss it.
 So, I was thinking of going to the county town and buy some quality stuff.
 Uh…”

-Xu Yuchang immediately understood as he smilingly said, “Since brother Yuchang has such a wish, there is no need to gain any permission.
+Xu Yuchang immediately understood as he smilingly said, “Since brother Yuchang has such a wish, there is no need for any permission.
 You can go without worries.”

 He Yiming’s whole face was covered with smiles as he nodded and continued towards the outer castle.